 Specifically, when it comes to writing itself, Murakami believes that there are three important factors.
 The most important being talent and below it are focus and endurance.
-Talent being innate, it is something you have or you don’t have.
-Focus and endurance are what one can build and increase with time and effort.
-These two factors are in your control.
+Talent is innate, it is something you have or you don’t have.
+Focus and endurance are what you can build and grow with time and effort.
+The latter two factors are in your control.

 In every interview I’m asked what’s the most important quality a novelist has to have.
 It’s pretty obvious: talent.
 No matter how much enthusiasm and effort you put into writing, if you totally lack literary talent you can forget about being a novelist.
 This is more of a prerequisite than a necessary quality.
 If you don’t have any fuel, even the best car won’t run.